 How do I create a digital signature?

 eSignature providers, such as DocuSign, that offer solutions based on digital signature technology, make it easy to digitally sign documents.
-They provide an interface for sending and signing documents online and work with the appropriate Certificate Authorities to provide trusted digital certificates.
+How?
+The quick answer is that they provide an interface for sending and signing documents online and work with the appropriate Certificate Authorities to provide trusted digital certificates.

 Depending upon the Certificate Authority you are using, you may be required to supply specific information.
 There also may be restrictions and limitations on whom you send documents to for signing and the order in which you send them.
 DocuSign’s interface walks you through the process and ensures that you meet all of these requirements.
 When you receive a document for signing via email, you must authenticate as per the Certificate Authority’s requirements and then “sign” the document by filling out a form online.